Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 17.34.55 UTC
+- WIB: Jumat, 12 Desember 2025 18.28.29 UTC
-- WITA: Jumat, 12 Desember 2025 18.34.55 UTC
+- WITA: Jumat, 12 Desember 2025 19.28.29 UTC
-- WIT: Jumat, 12 Desember 2025 19.34.55 UTC
+- WIT: Jumat, 12 Desember 2025 20.28.29 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational